 Incorporate best practices and innovations for facilities and technologies in order to enhance learning and working environments Counseling is in alignment with the college's standard for use of facilities and technology to facilitate delivery of services and increase workplace effectiveness.
-Counseling makes uses technology to propel data- driven decisions.
+Counseling makes uses technology to propel datadriven decisions.
 Multiple data sources are utilized such as SARS, SIS.
 In 2014, the Department changed and updated our online orientation Improve and sustain infrastructure, facilities, and technology to proactively support our diverse learning community N/A Increase District-wide coordination and collaboration to improve facilities and technology access, efficiency, and effectiveness Counseling faculty collaborate in facilities planning in their representation on Distric committees.
 Members of the Counseling Department are actively engaged with IP.
 Counselors are active in local, community and professional organizations.
 Provide effective facilities and technology technical training for all employees to ensure operational effectiveness Counseling administration, faculty and staff take advantage of technology training opportunities by the college.
 Sustainability Establish a culture of sustainability that dship, economic vitality, and social equity Expand, support, and monitor district-wide sustainability practices and initiatives Counseling efforts toward sustainability are commensurate with college-wide efforts.
 Most of the business of Counseling has transitioned to the electronic environment over the past several years, including electronic ed plans.
-Infuse sustainability across the curriculum and promote Counseling faculty have increased their use of technology to disseminate course information to information online students through Moodle, the student portal.

-The Department encourages the use of recycled paper in printers, recycles regularly and has minimized the printing of materials by providing awareness throughout District operations
+Infuse sustainability across the curriculum and promote awareness throughout District operations Counseling faculty have increased their use of technology to disseminate course information to students through Moodle, the student portal.
+The Department encourages the use of recycled paper in printers, recycles regularly and has minimized the printing of materials by providing information online

 Promote social and economic equity in the communities we serve Counseling regularly contributes to the campus dialogue to increase awareness of diversity.
 Counseling faculty are actively engaged in the writing of the student equity plan.
-Ensure economic sustainability by leveraging resources, partnering with our communities, and contributing to the economic growth of the region

-F. Cultivate a Healthy Organization Cultivate an inclusive and diverse organizational culture that promotes employee engagement, growth, and collegiality

-Foster an environment focused on collegiality and mutual respect in regards to cultural and individual perspectives Counseling administration, faculty and staff demonstrate respectful and collegial relationships with students and colleagues.
+Ensure economic sustainability by leveraging resources, partnering with our communities, and contributing to the economic growth of the region ion Cultivate an inclusive and diverse organizational engagement, growth, and collegiality Foster an environment focused on collegiality and mutual respect in regards to cultural and individual perspectives Counseling administration, faculty and staff demonstrate respectful and collegial relationships with students and colleagues.
 Recruit and hire outstanding faculty and staff and implement an exemplary Professional Development Program for all employees All Counseling faculty and staff demonstrate areas of expertise and extensive experience in supporting people with disabilities.
 Counseling faculty contribute to faculty and staff training in the Academic Senate, New Faculty Program, the Crisis Intervention Resource Team, and through 1:1 consultation with faculty, staff, and administration.
 Establish robust programs to improve the health and wellness of students and employees Counseling faculty routinely discuss health and wellness-maintaining behaviors with their students.
 Increase safety planning, awareness and overall emergency preparedness Counseling is fully engaged in the planning process for emergency and disaster preparedness specifically for individuals with disabilities.
-In addition, Counseling has identified Safety Area Leaders for Bertolini Hall.
+In addition, Counseling has identified Safety Area Leaders for Bertolini Hall. • Pursue resource development and diversification cal practices and financial stability Increase the amount of discretionary, unrestricted general fund local revenue Counseling prudently manages it's District budget and takes advantage of appropriate CTE grants to provide services to students.
+Increase and maintain the District reserves above the state requirements N/A